theninthsky/client-side-rendering/README.md

 Now both `lorem-ipsum.[hash].js` and `pokemon.[hash].js` will use the extracted `moment.[hash].js` chunk, sparing the user a lot of network traffic (and give these assets better cache persistence).

-However, we have no way of telling which async chunks will be split before we build the application, so we wouldn't know which async vendor chunks we need to preload (refer to the “Preloading Async Chunks” section):
+However, we have no way of telling which async vendor chunks will be split before we build the application, so we wouldn't know which async vendor chunks we need to preload (refer to the "Preloading Async Chunks" section).

-[image]

 Unfortunately, I did not find a way to automatically match an async chunk to its dependencies (through Webpack's compilation object), so we'll have to manually specify these dependencies until and automatic solution will be found.